steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 Javascript is single threaded, and uses a queue for asynchronous execution responses like from calls to Ajax methods.
 As such, deadlocks are not possible by design.
-It is possible to create an infinite loop, but that isn't the category: +0.
+Javascript therefore is restricted in its abilities, but this is about categorizing safety
+only: +0.

 ### Memory Deallocation